Deal types explanation

 BUY: Procurement and HR

-Bilateral Contract: A negotiation process that allows the proposer and a single counter party to exchange offers repeatedly until a mutually acceptable agreement is reached.
+Bilateral Contract: A negotiation process that allows the proposer and a single counterparty to exchange offers repeatedly until a mutually acceptable agreement is reached.
 You can have multiple iterations, with offers and counter offers.
-The negotiation ends as soon one of the parties accepts one of the offers proposed by the other, or as soon as one of the parties decides to abandon the deal.
+The negotiation ends as soon as one of the parties accepts one of the offers proposed by the other, or as soon as one of the parties decides to abandon the deal.
 For more information click here.

 Open-bid Tender: A negotiation process that allows the proposer to collect a number of offers from other users, and select a single winning offer to form an Agreement.
 The Proposer views all incoming offers as they're coming and can select any offer from the list of valid offers.
 For more information click here.